markvelous/botdapp/README.md

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+To fulfil the Blockchain Beginner course requirement for SGBT4 by P7210027 Mark Tan
 ## Available Scripts

 In the project directory, you can run: